Heisenbug 101: Guide to Resolving Heisenbugs

 Hmm, now, where should we start?
 Have you already faced the terrifying Heisenbugs?
 They are truly fantastic.

-They are the dread of every experienced developer since they know that encountering this type of bug will undoubtedly be hard to study, understand and resolve.
-They also know that Heisenbugs reduce the chances that a fix, once achieved, would cover all cases due to their ethereal nature.
+A Heisenbug is a bug that seems to disappear or change when you try to debug it.
+Heisenbugs are the dread of every experienced developer since they know that encountering this type of bug will undoubtedly be hard to study, understand and resolve.
+Developers also know that Heisenbugs reduce the chances that a fix, once achieved, would cover all cases due to their ethereal nature.

 There are two subtypes of Heisenbugs: those that are actually affected by the debugging capabilities, and those that seem to be affected but are in fact just manifesting randomly/statistically.

 “I’ve spent every Tuesday for 2 months trying to track down a bug that only shows up in production on Tuesdays.” — Flufcake on Reddit

 Both types of the Heisenbug are as painful as a root canal, but one of them – disappearing only when debugging is used – is definitely more evil.